 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying schedule of findings and recommendations, we identified certain deficiencies in internal control that we consider to be material weaknesses: see finding 2021-001.
+However, as described in the accompanying schedule of findings and recommendations, we identified a deficiency in internal control that we consider to be a significant deficiency: see finding 2022-001.